 - Contracts valued at $25M or more - COR certification required as of January 2019

-- Contracts valued between $5M -$10M - COR certification to be required as of January 2021
+at $5M or more - COR certification required as of January 2021.

 Protecting the health and safety of all workers at all times is the right thing to do.
-Effective development and maintenance of a health and safety management system is a proactive approach to eliminating workplace injuries and illness and ensuring superior safety practices to the workplace.
+Effective development and maintenance of a health and safety management system is a proactive approach to eliminating workplace injuries and illness, and ensuring superior safety practices in the workplace.